 UO President Richard Lariviere: Now president of Chicago’s Field Museum, and apparently well on his way to completing a turnaround of that troubled institution.

-Oregon Governor John Kitzhaber: Resigned after getting caught trying to destroy his email archives, and by some reports under federal investigation for alleged political corruption.
+Oregon Governor John Kitzhaber: Resigned after getting caught trying to destroy his email archives, and found guilty of violations of Oregon ethics law.

 OUS Chancellor George Pernsteiner: Still living at Treetops and using Oregon students’ tuition money to pay for his kids’ maid service.
-Just kidding, the croissant chancellor is now pulling down +$300K as president of SHEEO, a little known non-profit higher ed policy group in Colorado.
+Just kidding, the croissant chancellor went on to a $300K sinecure as president of SHEEO, a little known non-profit higher ed policy group in Colorado.
+He’s now retired from that, and is on the board at Bridgeport, a scandal ridden for-profit university system.

 OUS Board Chair Matt Donegan: After a very nasty divorce he sold his timber business, then sent out some feelers on restarting his political career.
 The response was not good, and he’s dropped out of public life to work on counting his money.